 Foundry coatings are an essential part of the foundry industry.
 This nifty product is applied to foundry molds to decrease the roughness of finished castings.
 The smoother finish generates cost-savings in polishing hours, thus reducing the utility bill and refocusing human labor to more productive tasks.

-The products in the Polytrade portfolio focused on foundry coating formulations are Carbofen 6060, Respin RLP and Respin REB.
-All of these natural resins can replace Vinsol products: the Vinsol Resin is substituted by Carbofen 6060 and Respin REB, while Vinsol Flake is replaced by Respin RLP for coating formulations in the foundry industry.
+The products in the Polytrade portfolio focused on foundry coating formulations are Carbofen 6060, Respin Shellac.
+All of these natural resins can replace Vinsol products: the Vinsol Resin is substituted by Carbofen 6060 and Respin Shellac, while Vinsol Flake is replaced by Respin Shellac for coating formulations in the foundry industry.